 The Selis band frequently includes “Cactus” Jim Soldi and Sharon Whyte who, along with Intravaia have their own band, Cactus Twang & Whyte (Twang = Intravaia).
 Soldi played with Johnny Cash for four years and Ricky Skaggs for two years.
 She's frequently seen around town playing with Tim Flannery and the duo Berkley Hart.

-Along with his wife Paula, Intravaia teaches music at the Sanctuary Art and Music Studio in Carmel Valley.
+Along with his wife Paula, Intravaia teaches music at the Sanctuary Art and Music Studio, originally based in Carmel Valley.
 They celebrated their 13th anniversary in 2012.
 “Paula and I drove out to Vegas with three kids in the backseat and got married at a drive-through wedding chapel.
 It’s been a joyous and crazy ride since then…does everyone know that true love is real?
 We are thirteen-plus years of living proof.”